 For example, if you wanted to include two further heights, of 176cm and 177cm into the sample, you could add these directly into the above function as follows:

-Further information and examples of the Excel Stdev function are provided on the Microsoft Office website.
+For further information and examples of the Excel Stdev function, see the Microsoft Office website.

 If you get an error from the Excel Stdev function this is likely to be one of the following: